nus-cs2103-AY2223S1/ip/docs/README.md

 no longer important to the user can be easily cleared away but still be accessible if need-be.

+## Quick-start Guide

+1. Ensure you have Java `11` or above installed in your machine.
+2. Download the latest Jar executable from [here](https://github.com/Berted/ip/releases).
+3. Copy the executable to your preferred folder for TedBot to store its data.
+4. Run the provided bash / batch script to start the application.
+Otherwise, characters may not be displayed correctly.
+5. Refer to [Command Summary](#command-summary) for a list of commands you can try using, have fun!

 ## Usage

+### Notes

+Some important notes regarding command format:
+- Keywords written in capitalized snake case, such as `DESC` and `TASK_NUMBER`, represents arguments provided by the user.
+- Keywords with a square bracket around them, such as `[/force]`, represents optional arguments that users can choose to omit.
+- If users provide unknown arguments, TedBot will not throw an error.
+  However, such arguments are ignored.

 ### `todo` - Adds Todo Task